BobRandomNumber/ComfyUI-DiaTest/README.md

 *   Only the `.safetensors` weights file is required.
 *   The first run of the nodes descript-audio-codec may take slightly longer.
 Subsequent runs will be faster.
 *   Dependencies `descript-audio-codec` must be installed via `requirements.txt`.

+## To Do

+- [x] Remove huggingface download and add safetensor support
+- [ ] add audio propmpt support